Keparoo/trivia-api/README.md

 3. Add questions and require that they include question and answer text.
 4. Search for questions based on a text query string.
 5. Play the quiz game, randomizing either all questions or within a specific category.
+---
 ## Getting Started
----

 ### Installing Dependencies

-Developers of this project should have Python 3.6 or later, Nodejs, pip and the Node Package Manager (NPM) already installed.
+Development for this project requires Python 3.6 or later, Nodejs, pip and the Node Package Manager (NPM) to be already installed.

 #### Frontend Dependencies

 This project uses NPM to manage software dependencies.
-NPM relies on the package.json file located in the /frontend directory of this repository.
-After cloning, open your terminal and run:
+The required dependencies are found in the `/frontend/package.json` file located of this repository.
+After cloning the repository, open your terminal navigate to the `/frontend` folder and run:

     npm install

 #### Backend Dependencies

-Setup and run a virtual environment, navigate to the /backend directory and run:
+Setup and run a Python 3.6 or later virtual environment, navigate to the `/backend` directory and run:

     pip install -r requirements.txt

-### Running Your Frontend in Dev Mode
+### Running Your Frontend in Developer Mode

 The frontend app was built using create-react-app.
-In order to run the app in development mode use npm start.
-You can change the script in the package.json file.
+In order to run the app in development mode use `npm start`.
+The start script is located in `/frontend/package.json` file if you need to adapt it.

     npm start

+The frontend is hosted at `http://localhost:3000`
-Open http://localhost:3000 to view it in the browser.
-The page will reload if you make edits.
+Open `http://localhost:3000` to view the web app in the browser.
+The page will automatically reload if you make edits.

 ### Running the Backend Server

-From within the /backend directory first ensure you are working using your created virtual environment.
+From within the `/backend` directory activate the virtual environment and run the backend server.

 To run the server, execute: